 antique cocktail napkin (optional, unnecessary)

-So, for about three dollars, you can build a homemade travel cocktail kit if you want one.
+So, if you want to go hunt down the various pieces, you can build a homemade travel cocktail kit if you want one.
 Ours uses simple syrup which means you have to mix sugar with water, but as we have described, it’s really easy and it makes a much better drink.
 We also have the capability to make three drinks with the syrup, plus three more after a recharge before refilling the bitters.
+(Note: we are selling our kit now, and it makes four cocktails per trip!)
 We even explain everything on a handy recipe card that fits perfectly inside the tin with optional notes.
-About the only challenge with our kit is deciding on a spoon, but we have suggested several options and frankly, the spoon is not necessary.
+About the only challenge with our kit is deciding on a spoon, but we have suggested several options and frankly, the spoon is not necessary (but our kit for sale includes one).

 We love the idea that Carry On created with their kit, and we still think it would make a great gift for the cocktail enthusiast who travels, but we wish they had considered some of the practical challenges with granulated sugar.
 We also question the size of their tin, although it does give room for a bigger spoon.
 One could certainly upgrade the Carry On kit with some of the ideas we have shared here.